 The problem section

 It reminds the startup founders to focus on the customers' problems, like retain customers, and find ways to fix them.
+A common dilemma at this stage is understanding the balance of churn vs retention, while churn measures the loss, retention measures the health and loyalty of your existing user base.

 The solution section